-- Columbia Gold Rush Town: Columbia in the middle of California Gold Country near the town or Sonora.
-In the state park, you can pan for gold, ride a stagecoach, get a drink in the saloon or stay in the hotel.
+Columbia Gold Rush Town: Columbia is in the middle of California Gold Country near the town of Sonora.
+In the state park, you can pan for gold, ride a stagecoach, get a drink in the saloon, or stay in the hotel.

-- La Purisima Mission: Visit one of the best-preserved missions from the Spanish era, located north of Santa Barbara near the town of Lompoc.
+La Purisima Mission is one of the best-preserved missions from the Spanish era, located north of Santa Barbara near the town of Lompoc.

-- San Juan Bautista: Things to see include an intact 19th-century town square and a well-preserved mission.
+San Juan Bautista The state park includes an intact 19th-century town square and a well-preserved mission.

 Before you get all excited and start packing up the tent, you need to know that nagging a camping spot in many California state parks requires almost superhuman organization and planning.
 The system is complicated, and you will need to use all of the tips in the guide to making state park reservations to get the one you want.

 All of the parks listed below are highly rated by people who have stayed in them.

 Northern California state parks offer some of the places to camp in the states.
 Try Jedediah Smith Redwoods for super-clean campsites and a drive on the scenic Howland Hill Road.
 Go to Prairie Creek Redwoods to watch Roosevelt elk graze and mate in the meadows, camp on the beach or take a hike through a fern-filled canyon that looks like a scene straight out of "Jurrasic Park" (because it is).
 Or cruse between trees as tall as 15-story buildings before you camp under the tallest redwood trees at Humboldt Redwoods.